rgrantham82/Excel/README.md

 - `datasets/international_debt.zip`: Dataset used in the project

 **Description:**
-In this project, I explored international debt statistics to understand [key points].
-The analysis involves [methods and techniques used].
+In this project, I explored international debt statistics to understand global debt distribution, key debt indicators, and country-wise debt profiles.
+The analysis involves data cleaning, SQL queries for data extraction, and visualizing results using Python libraries.

 ## SQL Code Examples